Updated: Apr 13

 ・My canned mackerel only contains salt and mackerel.
 I use the liquid as well.

-・For noodle, I don’t recommend the thick noodle like Udon noodle since those kind doesn’t hold the sauce well.
-I tried with Somen noodle which is very thin one just like a angel-hair pasta.
-Make sure to drain and off the liquid completely, so that they don't get too soggy.
+・For noodles, I don’t recommend using thick noodles like udon since those doesn’t hold the sauce well.
+I tried with somen noodles which are very thin similar to an angel-hair pasta.
+Make sure to drain off the liquid completely, so that the noodles don't get too soggy.